 Browsers Bookshop has been in downtown Olympia for 80 years.
 In that 80 years, four different women have owned the store.
-I am Andrea Y. Griffith and I bought the shop in late
+Andrea Y. Griffith, a former medical librarian bought the shop in late

-Browsers Bookshop originally began in Aberdeen in 1935 as Anna Blom’s Book Shop.
+Browsers Bookshop originally began in Aberdeen in 1928 as Anna Blom’s Book Shop.
 Anna was a Russian Jewish immigrant, born in 1884.
 She was self-educated, well-read and intelligent.
-After she divorced and with two young children, she relocated her bookstore to Olympia on the advice of the Washington Supreme Court Judge Walter Beals, who thought Olympia might better support a bookshop during the Depression.
+After she divorced and with two young children, she relocated her bookstore to Olympia in 1935 on the advice of the Washington Supreme Court Judge Walter Beals, who thought Olympia might better support a bookshop during the Depression.

 **Jenifer Stewart provided much of the detail on the history of the shop.